ritchieng/eigenvectors-from-eigenvalues/README.md

 # New Eigenvectors from Eigenvalues Calculation
 This repository implements this new [paper](https://arxiv.org/pdf/1908.03795.pdf) that allows us to calculate eigenvectors from eigenvectors elegantly through PyTorch.

-Full credits given to the original authors and the numpy implementation by Leo Dirac.
+Full credits given to the **original authors** and the **numpy implementation by Leo Dirac**.

+I implemented this and will productionize it as a lot of my workflows are on the GPUs with PyTorch.

 ## Dependencies
 - PyTorch 1.3.1